When using Liquid Rit dye to dye resin, getting a natural skin color depends on 3 things-

 This Den of Angels tutorial is great for de-zombifying or unyellowing yellowed NS dolls.

-Test your color mixes by dipping a white cloth scrap in to see what color you're getting.
-Document ratios and amounts so you can duplicate particular dye blends.
+cloth scrap in to see what color you're getting.
+Document ratios and

 Also, here's my method for getting a streak free result when dyeing resin.